kaiakz/rsync-os/README.md

 - [x] Send argument list
 - [x] Fetch the file list
 - [x] Request & download files
+- [x] File List Caching
+- [ ] CLI

-## Detail
+## Detailed Information
+#### What's the difference between rsync and rsync-os
+rsync-os is express edition of rsync.
+It uses a subset of rsync wire protocol(without block checksum)

+#### rsync-os and rclone are completely different
+rclone does not support rsync wire protocol although it is called "rsync for object storage".
+With rclone you can't transfer files between rsync and object storage with rclone.

 #### Why we don't need block checksum?
-Rsync requires random reading and writing of files to do the block exchange.
+rsync requires random reading and writing of files to do the block exchange.
 But object storage does not support that. rsync-os simplifies the rsync algorithm to avoid random reading and writing.
 When a file needs to be updated, we just download the entire file from the server and then replace it.

 #### HandShake